 NCSA offers a variety of events throughout the year for the community to assist the community in learning about computational and data enabled science and engineering methods, tools, and resources.
 The training goal is to prepare the community to make effective use of petascale computing resources, including those provided by the Blue Waters project.

-The events include webinars, workshops, symposia, tutorials, presentations, and other related activities.
+The events include webinars, workshops, symposia, tutorials, presentations, institutes, hackathons, and other activities.

-If there is a topic you wish to have covered in a future workshop send an email to the Blue Waters Education, Outreach and Training team at email@example.com.
+If there is a topic you wish to have covered in a future event, please send email to the Blue Waters Education, Outreach and Training team at email@example.com.

 We are pleased to announce the Petascale Computing Institute 2019 to be held August 19-23, 2019 at 20 Host Sites simultaneously.
 This session will also be webcast on YouTube for people unable to attend at one of the Host Sites.
 Registration for participants opens Monday, March 25.
 Applications for Host Sites remains open.